9 Great Reasons to Retire Sooner Rather Than Later

 ronnarong/Adobe businesswoman working overtime at the office

-Spend your extra time doing things you enjoy and preserve your mental health.
-Poorly managed stress can lead to health problems later, like heart disease and high blood pressure.
+Spend your extra time doing things you enjoy to help preserve your mental health.
+Poorly managed stress can lead to health problems, like heart disease and high blood pressure.
 No job is worth your health.

 To follow your dreams

 There is nothing wrong with retiring sooner to follow your dreams.
-If there’s something you’ve always wanted to do, and your job is holding you back, maybe it’s time to consider retirement.
+If there’s something you’ve always wanted to do and your job is holding you back, maybe it’s time to consider retiring early.

 Bottom line